-Course Advisories: ECTRN 126, SCC minimum English standard.
-Presents the purpose and capabilities of operating systems, system components and peripheral devices.
-The course emphasized initial investigation of a computer system, methods for isolation of troubles and procedures for completing the repair.
+Course Advisories: ECTRN 126, SCC minimum English and math standards.
+Presents the purpose and capabilities of computer operating systems, operating system components and utilities.
+The course emphasizes initial investigation of personal computer operating systems and demonstrates the uses of the operating system and other software for isolating troubles and completing the repair of personal computers.
+Prepares the student for CompTIA A+ Operating Systems Technologies certification.
 Three hours lecture, three hours lab.